Supermarine Spitfire prototype K5054: Flight testing

 For its maiden flight the prototype Type 300 was fitted with a fine-pitch propeller to aid in takeoff and the undercarriage locked down for safety.
-On 5 March 1936, Captain Joseph "Mutt" Summers, chief test pilot for Vickers, took it off from Eastleigh Aerodrome (now Southampton Airport).
+On 5 March 1936, Captain "Mutt" Summers, chief test pilot for Vickers, took it off from Eastleigh Aerodrome (now Southampton Airport).
 The flight lasted eight minutes.
 On landing, Summers immediately told the ground crew that, "I don't want anything touched!"
 This is often misunderstood to mean that the Spitfire was flawless, but in fact Summers just wanted to talk the flight over with Mitchell and the design team before anything, especially the control settings, was altered.

 For its next flight K5054 was fitted with a new, coarser-pitch high-speed propeller and its undercarriage unlocked.
 From now on, the undercarriage would be retracted during flight.
 Summers made three more flights from 10 March 1936.
 An updated engine was then fitted and from 24 March Summers left the test-flying to his assistants, Jeffrey Quill and George Pickering.
 They soon discovered that the Spitfire was a very good aircraft, but not perfect.
 The rudder was oversensitive, and the top speed was just 330 mph, little faster than Sydney Camm's new Merlin-powered Hurricane.

 Ground resonance testing of the aircraft at Farnborough took place in April.
 Excessive wing flutter was identified and a speed limit of 380 mph imposed.
 Returning to Eastleigh, the rudder balance, air intake and engine cowlings were modified, the aircraft given the blue paint scheme described above and the undercarriage doors fitted.
 These included a second door, hinged off the main one, to close over the outer half of the wheel when in flight.

 On 11 May testing resumed.
 Handling had improved but the maximum speed was still only 335 mph.
 A new propeller was designed and made, on 15 May taking the top speed to 348 mph, at last visibly outclassing the Hurricane and earning it the reputation as the fastest military aircraft in the world.